Adrian Bromage: WAFL career

 While on a trip around Australia, Bromage arrived in Perth, where was recruited by ahead of the 1996 WAFL season.
 He played 13 games in 1996, and another 16 in 1997, playing in the Sharks' losing grand final team in 1997.
 He had a stand-out season in 1998, winning both the Sandover Medal, for the best player in the competition, and the Simpson Medal, for the best player in the Sharks' premiership-winning grand final team.
 Bromage left the WAFL at the end of 1998 to pursue business interests in Gippsland.
 After spending 1999 overseas, Bromage returned to Bairnsdale Football Club.
 At Bairnsdale, he coached for five seasons, winning four premierships during that time.

 Business career

-Bromage owned and managed the Moorings at Metung in the 2000’s and developed 5knots, a boutique accommodation complex in Metung.
+Bromage owned and managed the Moorings at Metung in the 2000s and developed 5knots, a boutique accommodation complex in Metung.
 He also served as Chairperson of East Gippsland Region Business and Tourism Association and the Shire’s Tourism Advisory Board, as well as the East Gippsland Economic Development Advisory board.

 Bromage spent 7 years with the AFL, until late 2019, as a Gippsland Football Development Manager and is now the current Managing Director of Metung Hot Springs.

 In September 2024, Bromage joined East Fremantle Football Club as general manager of football operations.
 He was soon appointed interim CEO and then appointed CEO in a full-time capacity on 11 November 2024.